patriciamher/Portfolio/README.md

+My Portfolio:

-I used a template throught HTML 5 to create my portfolio.
+I used a template through HTML 5 to create my portfolio.
 Take a look at it!

 Link to Project: https://patricia-hernandez.netlify.app/